Selam46/blogging-platform-api/blogging_platform/README.md

 - **Advanced Filtering**: Filter by multiple criteria
 - **Full-Text Search**: Search across all content
 - **Sorting and Pagination**: Order results and paginate for better performance

+## Frontend Integration

+This API is fully integrated with a React frontend located in the `frontend/` directory.
+The frontend provides:

+- Modern, responsive UI built with React and Bootstrap
+- Complete user authentication flow with token management
+- Post creation, editing, and deletion interfaces
+- Draft post management
+- Post listing and filtering by category, tag, or author
+- Search functionality
+- User profiles
+- Comment system with replies

+To run the frontend, see the [root README.md](../README.md) for setup instructions.

 ## API Endpoints